"*" indicates required fields

 Cosmetology tools can cause cuts and other injuries, so it’s important that a cosmetologist have reasonably good vision so she can handle the tools safely.
 Dexterity to grasp scissors, razors and small make-up tools is important.

-The Academy of Hair Design is in accordance with the ADA regulations for small businesses.
+Academy of Hair Design is in accordance with the ADA regulations for small businesses.
 We are equipped with handicap accessible restrooms, entrance ramps and parking.
+There are no special services offered to handicap students.

-For rates based on the 2014 Calendar Year please click on the links below
+For rates based on the 2018 Calendar Year please click on the links below:

 Notice of Non-Discrimination